RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_printing.md

 # PRINTING PARTS
 {: .text-center }

-Before we jump onto downloading all the files and printing them, we need to make sure to be prepared as much as we can because nobody is happy to need to reprint some of the parts when the printer is already assembled and working.
-You need to choose the right material, make sure to have the printer properly calibrated and have the right setup for printing.
-This all takes some time and effort but it will save you more in the build process and while using the printer so try not tu cut corners here.
+Before we dive into downloading all the files and starting the prints, it's important to be as prepared as possible.
+Nobody enjoys reprinting parts after the printer is already assembled and running.
+You'll need to choose the right material, ensure your printer is properly calibrated, and have the correct setup for printing.
+This all takes some time and effort, but it will save you plenty during the build and when using the printer, so try not to cut corners here.

-And one of the least important things, you of course need to choose your colour combination.
+And one of the least important things—you, of course, need to choose your colour combination.

-{: .warning }
-The website is being updated.
-I apologize for any inconvenience this may have caused.
-Thank you for your patience and understanding!

 # MATERIAL SELECTION
 {: .text-center }